What is Competition Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

-Hey, I think more than the scope, the interest of individual matters for success in a particular area of law.
+I think more than scope, interest of individual matters for success in a particular area of law.
 Let's say, for example, I am interested in real estate and infrastructure law but I pursue competition law after my law school.
 I would not be working with that zeal or enthusiasm as compared to real estate and infrastructure law.
-Therefore, according to me, the interest mattes more than the scope as you can make money under any area of law and practice.
-But coming to the question, most of the areas of law are interlinked.
-Labour and employment-related things may be one of the aspects of the company.
-What has the better scope?
+Therefore, according to me, interest mattes more than scope as you can make money under any area of law and practice.
+But coming to question, most of areas of law are interlinked.
+Labour and employment-related things may be one of aspects of company.
+What has better scope?
 I think both of these are too diverse fields and have a lot of subject matters within.
 Competiton law is governed by a legislation but there are several legislations for real estate and infrastructure.
 It is very difficult to come to a conclusion as to what area of law has a wider scope.
 I would go with competition law but.
-Although the growth of real estate industry is phenomenal, competition law has wider scope in the sense that it is not just restricted to one field but extends to competition-related issues in various sectors.
+Although growth of real estate industry is phenomenal, competition law has wider scope in sense that it is not just restricted to one field but extends to competition-related issues in various sectors.

 Competition Law FAQs